Open Frame and Enclosed Power Supply Buyer's Guide

 A feature that some open-frame supplies have is ultra-miniature size.
 This may be a critical feature in some applications that need to save as much space as possible.
 The average size of one these supplies is just 2.5"L x 1.8"W. While it may not be able to provide as much power as other supplies, they are perfect for smaller applications.

 For those applications that require a supply with physical protection from environmental harm, there are enclosed power supplies.
-Enclosed power supplies include DIN-rail supplies, LED supplies, DC/AC inverters, and DC/DC converters.
+Enclosed power supplies include DIN-Rail power supplies, LED power supplies, DC/AC inverters, and DC/DC converters.
 Information on LED power supplies can be found here.
 For now, let's focus on DIN-rail and general AC-to-DC enclosed power supplies.

 Enclosed AC-to-DC power supplies come in single, double, triple, and quadruple-output forms.
 They come in varying sizes, usually proportional to the power output of the supply.
 Just as with open-frame supplies, they have many different features that need to be considered when searching for a specific power supply: 5G vibration testing, power factor correction function, built-in remote sense function, built-in on/off control, parallel function, and protection.
 See the table below for information on each of these features.